vmchale/librarian/README.md

 To make sure bash completions run correctly, run any command with the `--install` flag.

+## Test suite
+To run the test suite, type `stack build --test` in the project directory.

 ## Config
 First, find the file called `.pw` and edit it appropriately so that you can send reminder emails to delinquent patrons.
 It is formatted like so: